-You might think so, but when you consume calories that come from whole foods vs. processed foods you’re consuming a treasure trove of nutrients along with them.
+You might think so, but when you consume calories that come from whole foods, you’re getting a wide variety of nutrients along with them.
 Whole foods are naturally rich in vitamins, minerals, and enzymes.
 All of these nutrients keep your metabolism running the way it should, which can make a difference when it comes to how satisfied you feel after a meal, as well as how many calories you burn[*][*][*].

-On the other hand, consuming calories coming from highly processed foods that are devoid of nutrients leaves your body feeling unsatisfied and wanting more.
-Not to mention the toll is takes to digest and absorb these foods without getting a nutrient boost in return.
+On the other hand, getting the same macronutrients and calories highly processed foods that are devoid of nutrients can leave your body feeling unsatisfied and wanting more.

 If your goal is weight loss, then you need to be aware of calories, even on a ketogenic diet.

-When you’re eating keto, you’ll notice a natural decrease in appetite, which is always helpful when you’re trying to cut back.
-Many people end up eating less because they feel more satisfied off less food, and are no longer fighting sugar cravings[*].
+When you’re eating keto, you’ll notice a natural decrease in appetite.
+Many people end up eating less because they feel more satisfied with less food and are no longer fighting sugar cravings[*].
 A ketogenic diet is also quite thermogenic.
 A recent well-controlled study found that people in ketosis burn about 300 more calories a day than people who are not in ketosis, likely because of thermogenesis[*].

 A 155-pound person doing high impact aerobics burns about 260 calories in 30 minutes[*].
 That’s the equivalent of 3 tablespoons of nut butter, a standard protein bar, or 3 oz of steak.
 If one pound of fat equals 3500 calories, then you would have to do 7 hours of high impact aerobics to burn one pound of fat.

 So while exercise is great, it’s not an excuse to eat poorly.
 You’ll end up struggling to lose weight[*].